Data quality dimensions for fair AI: Extending Data Dimensions for Fair AI

 To illustrate the point we consider a toy example.
 Compute

 i.e. the error rate of $y*=male$ has to be determined.
 First, a confusion matrix is constructed to analyze errors.
-So, suppose to have a dataset of 10 datapoints, see Figure \ref{fig:matrix1}.

-The matrix is $ \left[ \right] $, from which $ p(y*=j)= 5/10 $ and $ p(\Tilde{y}=i)= 4/10 $.
+Suppose to have a dataset of 10 datapoints, see Figure \ref{fig:t1}.
+From the matrix, $ p(y*=j)= 5/10 $ and $ p(\Tilde{y}=i)= 4/10 $.
 So there are 5 women, of which 2 are incorrectly labeled ``male" and 3 are correctly labeled ``female", and 5 men of which 1 is incorrectly labeled ``female" and 4 are correctly labeled ``male".
-Replacing the values in Equation \ref{toyexample}

-In this example, the obtained value represents the error rate of the ``male" label, i.e. the probability of a male datapoint being labeled ``female".
+Replacing the values in Equation \ref{toyexample}, $p(\tilde{y}=i\mid y*=j)=0.2$.
+The obtained value represents the error rate of the ``male" label, i.e. the probability of a male datapoint being labeled ``female".
 Looking at the diagonals, the true positive rate TPR = 70\% and the false positive rate FPR = 30\%.